How to install Memcached on Amazon Linux 2023

 Once the package repository has been updated, you can install memcached using the following command:

-sudo yum install memcached -y
+sudo dnf install memcached -y

 Start Memcached: